Mansa, Gujarat

-Mansa is a town with municipality and former princely state, in Gandhinagar district in the western Indian state of Gujarat.
+Mansa is a city with municipality and former princely state in Gandhinagar district in the western Indian state of Gujarat.
+It was the capital of Mansa state, ruled by the Chavda Rajputs.

 History

-During the British raj, Mansa was a Third class non-salute state under the Mahi Kantha Agency.
+During the British Raj], Mansa was a third class non-salute state under the Mahi Kantha Agency.
 It ceased to exist after the Indian independence by accession on 10 June 1948.

-Ruling Raols
+Ruling raols

 Geography

 Mansa is located at 23.43°N 72.67°E. It has an average elevation of 94 metres (308 feet).